3 Common Issues Strata Councils Face [+How to Solve Them]

 - Do I know who I would be working with to discuss my financials?

-- Have I run through my financials with the Property Management company to check that I understand them?
+- Have I run through my financials with the Property Management Company to check that I understand them?

 At Tribe, we are dedicated to taking care of the financials of all our communities.
 We treat them like our own and offer guidance to support our clients.
-Here are some of the best practices we follow, and that you should make sure your Property Manager follows as well.
+Here are some of the best practices we follow, and you should make sure your Property Manager follows them as well.

 Reviewing financial information.

 Rather than waiting for invoices to pile up and for mistakes to carry over, we help recognize and address issues as soon as they come up.
 We prepare financial statements for our clients every month and work with our Strata Councils to ensure they read through the reports and ask about anything they don’t understand.